Turfjs/turf/CONTRIBUTING.md

 - The version number is calculated by a combination of the output of `git describe` and the `publish:prerelease` script in the root package.json.
 Specifically having `major` is appropriate for the pre-7.0 development phase, but we should change it to `minor` after 7.0.0 is finally released.

 ### Release
-- create new branch with some name
+- create new branch
-- write up changelog changes (manually), commit that
-- make PR (don't merge)
+- make a commit containing any last minute changelog entries
-- pnpm lerna version --no-push 7.0.0
+- make a commit containing the changes from `pnpm lerna version --no-push 7.0.0`
-- git push origin --follow-tags \$branch
-- merge PR (do not squash or the tags won't transfer)
-- re-fetch the new master and check it out locally
+- create a PR from your branch and merge it
-- git clean -fdx (this will delete any unsaved local changes!)
-- pnpm install
-- pnpm test
-- pnpm publish -r
+- use the github UI to create a release with a new tag with a matching version (v7.0.0)

 ## Documentation